sekika/passme/doc/README.rst

 Install
 ---------------

 Install the latest version of **Python 3** at https://www.python.org/ .
+This program requires Python 3.4 or higher.
 After that, install passme by running

 .. code-block:: bash